weaveworks/grafanalib/README.rst

 broken down by status code and another latency graph showing median and 99th percentile latency:

-.. warning:: This example depends on unreleased changes to grafanalib.
-It will not work with grafanalib 0.1.2.
-See https://github.com/weaveworks/grafanalib/issues/44 for details.

 .. code-block:: python

   import itertools